 Fishbone parquetry, also known as herringbone, originates from the beginning of the 17th century in France and it is the first parquet pattern invented, nowadays still the first association to this type of flooring.
 Undisputable, fishbone is the ultimate oh-la-la parquet installation, gaining fame and fans all around the world, being the perfect balance between durability, solidness and beauty.
 Fishbone pattern matches any style and design and has the potential to be the focal point of any room by itself.

-Engineered Walnut Fishbone is a little bit more expensive, but still accessible.
-The engineered wood plank in that case is topped off with a real walnut layer and then UV lacquered.
+Engineered Walnut Fishbone is a little bit more expensive but still accessible.
+The engineered wood plank, in that case, is topped off with a real walnut layer and then UV lacquered.
 The UV lacquer finish is really hard-wearing and resistant to high traffic and humidity impact.
-In addition, it is resistant to sun light and even after excessive sun light exposure, your floor won’t lose its color and fade.
+In addition, it is resistant to sunlight and even after excessive sunlight exposure, your floor won’t lose its colour and fade.

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.

 If you are facing the dilemma of whether to choose cedar or ipe wood decking, we can help you!

 Unfortunately, wood floors do not last forever and they need your care and attention in the shape of sanding.
 Here are some important facts for sanding.